HristoIvanov96/SumUpTask/README.md

 This will compile and run the main file.
 ## Run app in Docker

-This project contains a `Dockerfile` so it could be run as a container.
+This project contains a `Dockerfile` so it could be run in a container.
 In order to do that first an image has to be built:
 ```bash
 docker build -t task-sorter .